-This site has been on the web since July 28, 1998.
+Our coverage of the Southern California divisional tournament launched on July 28, 1998.
 Click to contact the webmaster with any comments or questions about this page.

-Thanks to Al Bryce of Roseville West Little League in California for his collaboration on the historical results in the Southern California section of the Unpage web site.
+Thanks to the late Al Bryce from Roseville, California, for his collaboration on the historical results in the Southern California section of the Unpage web site.

-Thanks also to Chris Wurdemann of Mira Loma, California, for his assistance in obtaining present-day Southern California tournament results.
+Thanks also to Chris Wurdemann of Butte, Montana, for his assistance in obtaining present-day Southern California tournament results.

 California was first split into Northern and Southern divisions in 1958.
-In all but three years since that time, both the Northern and Southern California champions have advanced to the West Region tournament, and have generally been the tournament powerhouses.
-California teams have won 40 region championships since 1957, and Southern California has led the way with 26 titles.
+In all but three years since that time, both the Northern and Southern California champions have advanced to region tournament competition.

 The Southern California champions advance to the West Region tournament, which is held in San Bernardino, California, each August.
 The West Region tournament champion then advances to the Little League World Series.